Chart Color Schemes

 Wembley Downs - Churchlands - Woodlands displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Wembley Downs - Churchlands - Woodlands, as per the latest Census, consisted of 69.6% houses and 30.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+Dwelling structure in Wembley Downs - Churchlands - Woodlands, as per the latest Census, consisted of 69.6% houses and 30.3% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Perth metro had 59.6% houses and 40.4% other dwellings.
-Home ownership in Wembley Downs - Churchlands - Woodlands was 43.4%, with mortgaged dwellings at 37.3% and rented ones at 19.3%.
-The median monthly mortgage repayment in the area was $2,669, higher than Perth metro's average of $1,950.
-The median weekly rent figure was recorded at $420, compared to Perth metro's $350.
-Nationally, mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+Home ownership in Wembley Downs - Churchlands - Woodlands stood at 43.4%, with the rest being mortgaged (37.3%) or rented (19.3%).
+The median monthly mortgage repayment was $2,669, higher than Perth metro's average of $1,950.
+Median weekly rent in the area was recorded at $420, compared to Perth metro's $350.
+Nationally, mortgage repayments were significantly higher at $2,669 versus Australia's average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing